 This condition can also lead to facial pain, headaches and postnasal drip, which can significantly affect quality of life.
 In addition, a deviated nasal septum may contribute to obstructive sleep apnea.
 Occasionally, septal deviation may trigger or contribute to headaches also called rhinogenic headaches.
 Those with only minor displacement may not even be aware of the deviated septum and experience no symptoms at all.

 What Treatment Options Are Available for Nasal Septal Deviation?

 First, medical treatment is directed at alleviating the symptoms caused by a deviated septum.
 Therefore, control of allergies or other causes of inflammation with nasal steroid sprays, antihistamines, or decongestants may be needed.

 The procedure is highly effective in restoring nasal breathing (about 90%).
 Furthermore, it is beneficial in decreasing obstructive breathing in sleep apnea patients and decreasing sinus infections.
 In addition, it can also help control rhinogenic headaches in many patients.

 Surgical treatment is indicated for persistent symptoms and the operation is called a septoplasty.
-Typically, this surgery takes thirty minutes.
+Typically, this surgery takes about thirty minutes.
 It can be performed in the office or at an outpatient surgery center.
 Nasal packing is usually not required after surgery.
 There are no external incisions with this procedure.
-In most cases, recovery takeS 1-2 days.
+In most cases, recovery takes 1-2 days.